Asia-Pacific Economic Cooperation (APEC)

 - Complimenting APEC’s stated goal of overcoming barriers to women’s empowerment and leadership; and

 The U.S. National Cancer Institute (NCI) partnered with the Cancer Hospital Chinese Academy of Medical Sciences to hold the APEC Regional Workshop on Enabling Sustainable Economic Advancement for Women through Cervical Cancer Prevention and Control in Beijing, China in August 2014.
 The meeting improved Asia-Pacific public health officials’ knowledge about state-of-the-science and best practices in cervical cancer prevention and control and recommendations for progress on addressing cervical cancer in APEC economies were developed.
 At the APEC Senior Officials Meeting 3 in the Philippines in August 2015, the cervical cancer recommendations were approved by the APEC HWG.

-On August 23, 2016, NCI is partnering with the Instituto Nacional de Enfermedades Neoplásticas (INEN) in APEC host country Peru to convene Cervical Cancer Control Workshop 2016.
-This workshop will focus on developing strategies for implementation of the APEC cervical cancer recommendations, and through which NCI and INEN aim to achieve the following:
+On August 23, 2016, NCI partnered with the Instituto Nacional de Enfermedades Neoplásticas (INEN) in APEC host country Peru to convene Cervical Cancer Control Workshop 2016.
+This workshop focused on developing strategies for implementation of the APEC cervical cancer recommendations, and through which NCI and INEN acheived the following:

 - Jointly promote the policy recommendations from the APEC Cervical Cancer Workshop 2014 including development of a high-level policy statement;

 - Build consensus for the APEC Roadmap for Implementation of Cervical Cancer Prevention and Control;